For court

 What courts will and won't accept

-Most courts will accept self-produced text message exports for everyday civil matters as long as the printout shows certain things clearly.
-Knowing what those things are before you export saves a re-do the day before a hearing.
+Most courts accept self-produced text message exports for everyday civil matters, as long as the printout shows a few things clearly.
+Knowing them before you export saves a re-do the day before a hearing.

 What they look for